rxri/tidalRPC/README.md

 It's super easy!
 Just click on `tidalRPC` tray icon and go to `Settings` submenu!

+# Why there is no Album artwork on Rich Presence?!?!
+Due to Discord limitations, I'm not going to implement workaround to do it.
+It's very risky since discord is banning most of people that are acting as "self-bot" and it would need your Authorization token to upload assets.
+Due to it I don't want anyone banned using our program, it's not going to happen.

 ---

 This project is not affiliated with Tidal/Aspiro.
 It's only fan-made project.